Built by Metorial, the integration platform for agentic AI.

 Parameters:

-• domain (string, required): Domain name to remove
+• domain (string, required): The domain name to remove

 verify_domain